-If two pressure modules are installed and the output of both are displayed, the MDI will default to performing the leak test using the left pressure module.
+If two pressure modules are installed and the output of both are displayed, the HHC will default to the left pressure module.

-If two Quick Select pressure modules are installed and one of the two modules is deselected, meaning the measurement values of that module are not shown on the display, the MDI will automatically select the active pressure module to perform the leak test measurements.
+If two Quick Select pressure modules are installed and one of the two modules is deselected, meaning the measurement values of that module are not shown on the display, leak testing will use the active pressure module to perform the leak test measurements.

 The port select key (PORT SEL) is used to select or deselect a module.
-When a module is deselected the corresponding side of the display will indicate mA, Volts or "-----".
-If only one Quick Select pressure module is installed the MDI system will default to the installed module for leak test measurements.
+When a pressure module is deselected the corresponding side of the display will indicate one of the following: mA, Volts or "-----".

+If only one Quick Select pressure module is installed the HHC will default to the installed pressure module for leak test measurements.